Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of

 such that the closed-loop system

 possesses a linear input-output behavior of the form (\ref{input_output}) between the new input $w$ and the flat output $y$.
 First, we present a detailed analysis of the flat parameterization of minimally underactuated configuration flat Lagrangian control systems.
-Accordingly, we demonstrate how to choose suitable orders $\kappa^j$ of the time derivatives of components $y^j$ of the flat output $y$ intended as new inputs.
-Based on the Jacobian matrix of the flat parameterization of the transformed coordinates $(\bar{q}, \bar{v})$, we present all possible multi-indices $\kappa$.
+Subsequently, we demonstrate how to choose suitable orders $\kappa^j$ of the time derivatives of components $y^j$ of the flat output $y$ intended as new inputs.
+Based on the Jacobian matrix of the flat parameterization of the transformed coordinates $(\bar{q}, \bar{v})$, we demonstrate how to select suitable multi-indices $\kappa$.

 \begin{thm} Consider a Lagrangian control system (\ref{lag_sys_class}) with a flat output $y=\varphi(q,v,u,u_{[1]},\ldots)$.
 The parameterization of the system variables $(q,v,u)$ by the flat output $y$ is of the form